-- Cavities/Tooth Decay – Cavity filling is by far the most common restorative dentistry procedure.
-The procedure is done to fill the hole created by bacteria on the hard outer layer of the teeth.
-The cavity filling procedure is simple, the dentist will remove the damaged part of the tooth and fill the hole with composite material that is the same color as the tooth.
-These fillings keep the bacteria at bay and prevent continuing to infect the tooth.
+The cavity filling procedure is simple, the dentist will remove the damaged part of the tooth and fill the hole with composite bonding material that is the same color as the tooth.
+These fillings keep the bacteria at bay and prevent continuing to infect the tooth structure.

-- One or Several Missing Teeth – Restorative dentistry can also be used to create a permanent fix for missing teeth.
-Some of the restorative dentistry solutions include dental bridges, dentures, and dental implants.
+Restorative dentistry can also be used to create a permanent fix for missing teeth.
+Some of the solutions include dental bridges, dentures, and dental implants.

 Full dentures are also removable and can replace all missing teeth, either on the upper or lower mandible or both.

-A dental implant is another option available in restorative dentistry.
+A dental implant is another option available in restorative procedures.
 They can be used to replace one, serval, or all of your missing teeth.
 Most people opt for a dental implant because it looks and feels just like natural teeth.

 The goal of restorative dentistry is to improve the aesthetics of a smile and restore the function of teeth.
 The most common treatment available for broken and fractured teeth is a dental crown.

-Talking about the dental crown.
-It is made from a variety of restorative dentistry materials.
-It can be used for many purposes ranging from covering stained teeth, protecting teeth from tooth decay to restoring a broken or fractured tooth.
+Dental crowns are made from a variety of restorative materials.
+They can be used for many purposes ranging from covering stained teeth, protecting teeth from tooth decay to restoring a broken or fractured tooth.

 Some of the common reasons for traumatic dental injuries (TDI) include blows caused by objects or due to falls, sports injuries, physical leisure activities, and automobile accidents.
 Almost all cases involve the anterior teeth, most often the upper central incisors.

-This type of restorative dentistry not only improves your self-esteem but can help improve your chewing capacity and prevent future dental problems.
+This type of restorative procedure not only improves your self-esteem but can help improve your chewing capacity and prevent future dental problems.